Eloquent: A More Robust Transmission Scheme for LLM Token Streaming: Evaluation

 \subsection{Real Trace Experiement}

-To evaluate \name in realistic setting, we utlized packet arrival traces collected from the emulation platform in \S\ref{emulated_measurement} to conduct end-to-end simulation.
-We calculated whether the ith token packet was delivered or lost by TCP sequence number and used this data to determine packet loss in the sender channel.
+We utilized packet arrival traces collected from the emulation platform in \S\ref{emulated_measurement} to conduct end-to-end simulation under real-world loss patterns.
+We calculated whether the ith token packet was lost by TCP sequence number and used this data to determine packet loss in the simulation sender channel.

-As shown in Fig \ref{fig:eval3}, \name performs better than the baselines.
-Under 400ms RTT, it is able to reduce stall ratio by 27.4\% compared with TCP and 18.0\% compared with packet duplication with less size.
+As shown in Fig \ref{fig:eval3}, under 400ms RTT, \name is able to reduce stall ratio by 27.4\% compared with TCP and 18.0\% compared with packet duplication with less size.
 Moreover, it reduces the proportion of late tokens (delay since generation over 400ms) by 40.4\% over TCP, providing more real-time responses with no modification to computation.
-This experiments demonstrates the practicality of \name under real-world packet loss patterns.
-More results are available in appendix.